 Each domestic RAVC resort has at least one unit that is designed for the physically-challenged.
 If such a unit is required, please be sure to inform the Reservations Department when you make the reservation.
 We’ll do our best to accommodate you.

 MAY I RENT A UNIT FROM THE CLUB WITHOUT USING MY WEEK?

 If available, RAVC members may rent units from the Club for their personal use without using their week; however, the reservations can be made only within 60 days of arrival date.

 HOW DO I TRANSFER/SELL MY MEMBERSHIP TO SOMEONE ELSE?
 DO I NEED TO USE AN ESCROW AGENT?
 WHAT IF I CANNOT FIND MY ORIGINAL DEED?

 First, stop looking for the deed!
 Your membership is a right-to-use membership, not a real-estate interest.
 You were never given a deed.

-To transfer your membership, you and the transferee must complete an RAVC Transfer Document, sign before a notary, and submit the form together with the applicable fee (currently $175 for an immediate family member and $350 for others) to the RAVC Membership Services Department.
+To transfer your membership, you and the transferee must complete an RAVC Transfer Document, sign before a notary, and submit the form together with the applicable fee (see Fee Schedule) to the RAVC Membership Services Department.
 The transfer is usually completed within two weeks after receipt of a properly executed document.
-The new member will receive a “Welcome” folio of Club information as well as a new membership certificate.
+The new member will receive a “Welcome” email along with New Member and other Club information.

 Use of an escrow agent is not required, however, you may want to use one if you are selling your membership to a stranger.
 Escrow will ensure that you receive your funds.